timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 ![Starting to climb on up](https://cdn.jeeveshikedthepct.com/images/5df33b79-1afd-472b-65bb-e40315c44300.jpeg)

-A strong 45 miles into the Sierra Nevada we pushed up to 12k feet of elevation, where the group finally started to feel the elevation a bit.
-The temperature cooled dramatically, partially due to an incoming cold front.
+A strong 45 miles into the Sierra Nevada, we pushed up to 12k feet of elevation, where the group finally felt the elevation a bit.
+The temperature cooled dramatically, partially because of an incoming cold front.

 Here, however, we came across our first alpine lake: Chicken Springs Lake.
 The lake was freezing cold, but I still soaked my feet to help them reduce in size, as my foot size had grown a full size since starting.
 Ant Man and Giggles dove straight in.

 The lake was beautiful, but unfortunately a bit trashed due to being a popular spot.
-My first campsite choice quickly was discarded as I found fecal remains hidden among the rocks.
+Upon finding fecal remains hidden among the rocks, I quickly discarded my first campsite choice.

 ![Ant Man, Black Widow, and Giggles at Chicken Springs Lake](https://cdn.jeeveshikedthepct.com/images/2b07ca64-10d7-4db7-f17b-d0355f9f9b00.jpeg)